 From our woodlands to our sawmills and on to our pulp and paper mills, you can be sure that Resolute’s fiber supply has been responsibly sourced, and that 100% of the forestlands we own or manage are certified to internationally recognized standards.

 Environmentally responsible procurement is top of mind for Resolute Forest Products’ customers and increasingly influences their purchasing decisions.
 According to the 2015 Leger Customer Market Acceptance Research on Canada’s forest products, international buyers of wood, pulp and paper place Canadian forest products suppliers at the top of the list in terms of environmental and forest management practices, as well as for the quality, abundance and availability of their products.

-Resolute utilizes a range of forest management (silviculture) techniques and best practices including regeneration surveys, site preparation, the planting of traditional seedlings, and aerial and terrestrial seeding – all in combination with natural regeneration.
+The regeneration of harvested woodlands is an essential component of sustainable forest management.
+Resolute relies on a range of forest management techniques and best practices, including regeneration surveys, site preparation, the planting of seedlings, and aerial and terrestrial seeding – all in combination with natural regeneration.

 We strongly believe that it is possible to carefully harvest trees while maintaining biodiversity, and protecting the forest and values important to a range of stakeholders.
 This is why Resolute maintains certification for 100% of the forests we manage or on which we hold significant harvesting rights to at least one of two internationally recognized forest management standards: Sustainable Forestry Initiative® (SFI®) and Forest Stewardship Council® (FSC®).
 We continue to be one of the largest holders of SFI and FSC forest management certificates in North America.
 We also maintain ISO 14001-certified environmental management systems at our woodlands operations , which helps promote the conservation and sustainable use of forests and other natural resources.